Monicadeww/Final_Project_SIB_kel.6/README.md

 *dags*

-This is were you put your dag files.
+This is where you put your dag files.
 This folder is already mounted on the container, hence any updates here will automatically take effect on the container side.
+Here you can run the ETL Process

 *data*

-This flder contains the data needed for your project.
+This folder contains the data needed for your project.
 If you want to generate or add additional data, you can place them here.

 *docker*